 There is a \$200 cancellation fee.
-The remaining unpaid balance is due March 1, 2020.
+The remaining unpaid balance is due March 1, 2021.
 The \$800 deposit becomes non-refundable 90 days before the start of the workshop.
 All fees are non-refundable if you cancel the workshop thirty days or less before the start of the workshop since the ranch has a no-refund policy at 30 days.
 Naturally, if I can refill your spot, then refunds will be made, but don't count on me being able to refill your spot close to the time the workshop begins.
+Even though we usually have a waiting list, normally we cannot fill a spot with so little time left before the workshop.
 Trip cancellation insurance is strongly advised.